rolancon/inglish/README.md

 - Use the semicolon (;) to separate sentences instead of the full stop (.)
 - Use extended characters from the Unicode Latin code charts to express variations in pronunciation for the same base character
 - This means the same character can have multiple renderings, each with different punctuation, which symbolizes 1 distinct sound per punctuated character
+- The same sound can therefore be rendered in multiple ways
 - Only use extended characters with punctuation that appears on top or under base Latin characters, in other words that do not modify the glyph of the base character
 - The only minor exception is for extended characters that replace the dot on top of the 'i' and 'j' characters
-- Characters that are not pronounced are formatted with italic markup
+- Characters that are written but not pronounced are formatted with bold markup
-- Sounds that do not appear in the spelling of the word are shown as characters that are formatted with inserted markup
+- Sounds that are pronounced but not written are written as characters formatted with bold markup
-- The primary stress is shown with bold (strong) markup
-- The aspirated unvoiced stop is shown as a Unicode character U+00B4 acute accent (&#x00B4;) appended to the 't', 'p', 'k' or 'q' character
 - Syllables in a word are separated with a Unicode character U+00B7 middle dot (&#x00B7;) in between
+- The primary stress in multi-syllable words is shown with underline markup
+- The secondary stress in multi-syllable words is shown as a Unicode character U+00B4 acute accent (&#x00B4;) appended to the vowel
+- Noun compounds are written with a hyphen (-)

 ## Charts

 ### Vowels